MercersKitchen/Advanced-Computer-Science/Review Processing_JAVA/README.md

   - Unique Flowchart for putting text in a rect()
 - Including Text in Pong Procedural Game
-  - Modular Programming - makes changes easier, based on GUI Objects, groups of code, or repeated code -
+  - Modular Programming - makes changes easier, based on GUI Objects, groups of code, or repeated code
+- See Procedural Features
+  - Creating a Splash Screen with instructions
+    - Start with Text Prototyping / Procedural
+    - Recognize that the Canvas must be "clicked with the mouse first", then the Game Entered
+    - Adding Text to a Screen (will end with multiple fonts; what is the algorithm for the same font)
+  - Creating a Button
+    - Notice TextCalc() doesn't change
+    -
+    - Quit Button with "hover over" feature
+    - Create the setup()
+    - Create void quitButtonHover() and test hover over effect with mouse pointer and hover over effect -

+  -

 Future Ideas
-- Creating a Splash Screen with instructions
-- Adding Text to a Screen
+- Need new Case Study
 - Scoreboard
 - Record a goal to the console
 - Random Ball Start